Fodor's Expert Review Cheshire Hall

-Standing eerily just east of downtown Provo are the remains of an 18th-century cotton plantation owned by the loyalist Thomas Stubbs.
-A trail weaves through the ruins, where a few interpretive signs tell the story of the island's doomed cotton industry, with little information about the plantation itself.
+Just east of downtown Provo are the eerie remains of an 18th-century cotton plantation owned by the Loyalist Thomas Stubbs.
+A trail weaves through the ruins, where guided interpretive tours tell the story of the island's doomed cotton industry and about the plantation itself.
 A variety of local plants are also identified.
-A short tour by an associate from the Turks & Caicos National Trust will fill in the historical details for history buffs.
-Contact the Trust to visit; there’s a nominal fee that goes toward preserving the nation’s heritage.
+Contact the Turks & Caicos National Trust to visit; there’s a $10 fee that goes toward preserving the nation’s heritage.
 If this piques your interest, a visit to the North Caicos Wades Green plantation or the Turks and Caicos National Museum in Grand Turk will provide more of the story.